Wishing all a safe and peaceful holiday season and a happy 2018!

 Click here to view a 10-minute video about EJP’s work at Danville Correctional Center.

 Apply to EJP

-We accept applications to work with EJP at Danville Correctional Center twice each year, on March 1 and October 1.
+We accept applications to work with EJP at Danville Correctional Center twice each year.
+The next round of applications are Friday September 30, 2016.
 Please visit our Apply to EJP page, which provides detailed information about the application process.
 Click here for FAQs about teaching with EJP.
 For-credit courses instructors in all disciplines are invited to apply.
 Courses may be lower- or upper-division.
 We can offer $3,000 for a full-semester course.
 We also welcome workshop facilitators, writing tutors, and ESL instructors, and much more.